Labia minora & majora reduction

 In some surgeons hands a labia minora reducton can be completed within 15 minutes; the surgeon cutting off excess skin with knife or scissors and then closing the wound with interrupted stitches.
 The technique that I employ to reduce and refashion both labia minora takes an average of 60 minutes.
 If the prepuce or paraclitoral folds are also addressed the surgical time may increase by an extra 20-30 minutes.

 Most procedures involving the labia minora will be performed as day case surgery with the patient discharged home within 6 hours of surgery.
-Some patients who are undergoing labia majora reduction will be advised to stay in hospital overnight because of the risk of wound haematoma.
+Some patients who are undergoing labia majora reduction may be advised to stay in hospital overnight.
 These decisions are made between Dr and patient on a case by case basis.

 I also recommend application of Bio-Oil to the wound as this appears to improve and accelerate the healing process.
 The appropriate time to start using this will be discussed with you.